cgu-swebe-2019/rebelbogota.github.io/SessionC.md

 Husnain Fateh Ahmad |	Political Context and Ethnic Bias: Evidence from a Dictator Game Mariana Blanco | To Segregate or to Discriminate - That is the Question: Experiment on Identity and Social Preferences

 ### **C-2.
-Groups**
+Choice Process I**

 Presenter     | Talk Title
 --------------|------------
-Moritz Janas |	Delegation to a Group
-Pol Campos-Mercade |	Helping Behavior and Group Size Krista Saral |	The Value of Consensus: An Experimental Analysis of Costly Deliberation David Cooper |	Why Join a Team?
+Irene Maria Buso | Choice Process Under Uncertainty: An Eye-Tracking Analysis Maroš Servátka | Anchoring in Task Duration Estimation Aleksandr Alekseev | Success Decomposition: Using Response Times to Measure Ability and Motivation Ian Krajbich | The Neural Computation and Comparison of Value in Simple Choice

 ### **C-3.
 Game Theory**